TonyBro/MCP_Game/README.md

 ## Linear Integration

-When creating a project, the following is automatically created:
+When creating a project, the following is automatically created (via another MCP server):

 - A project in Linear with a description
 - 3 sprints, each one week long